cypress-io/cypress-documentation/content/api/commands/origin.md

 Enabling the `experimentalSessionAndOrigin` flag makes the test-runner work slightly differently, and some test suites that rely on the existing behaviour may have to be updated.
-The most important of these changes is **test isolation**.
-This means that after every test, the current page is reset to `about:blank` and all active session data
-(cookies, `localStorage` and `sessionStorage`) across all domains are cleared.
+The most important of these changes is [**test isolation**]() which defaults to `on`.
+This means that after every test, the current page is reset to `about:blank` and cookies, local storage and session storage in all domains are cleared before each test.
 This change is opt-in for now, but will be standardized in a future major release of Cypress, so eventually all tests will need to be isolated.

 Before this change, it was possible to write tests such that you could, for example, log in to a CMS in the first test, change some content in the second